 |

-Poor faculty members of the College still await the long overdue implentation of
+Faculty Members Still Await Mercy (May 30, 2007) Poor faculty members of the College still await the long overdue implentation of

 the National Budget Circular 461 2nd cycle as the first semester for the school year 2007-2008 commences in two weeks.
+As the election fever draws to an end and when the newly (re-)elected

 officials take their sits by the end of June, it is hoped that NBC 461 2nd cycle would be implemented finally by Dr. Nieves